 Palladium has also been a pioneer of politically smart and adaptive programming, putting principles such as ‘thinking and working politically,’ ‘doing development differently,’ and ‘problem-driven iterative adaptation’ (PDIA) into practice.

-In recent years, our programmes have developed strategies, tools, and decision-making processes as well as research, monitoring, and learning systems to ensure that governance programming is flexible, adaptive, effective, and grounded in political realities.
+In recent years, our programs have developed strategies, tools, and decision-making processes as well as research, monitoring, and learning systems to ensure that governance programming is flexible, adaptive, effective, and grounded in political realities.

-We leverage our deep technical expertise in a range of sectors, including health; environmental and natural resources; food security; economic growth; education; and water, sanitation and hygiene (WASH) to improve service delivery through improved governance.
+We leverage our deep technical expertise in a range of sectors, including health; environmental and natural resources; food security; economic growth; education; and water, sanitation, and hygiene (WASH) to improve service delivery through improved governance.
 We work to convene multiple stakeholders from the public and private sectors and civil society to find solutions to service delivery issues that ensure citizens’ demands and needs are heard and met.

 Palladium works with partners to ensure politically conducive settings for inclusive development and to enable citizens’ voices in change processes.
 We recognise that democratic institutions are not only created through formal arrangements, and we seek to understand the informal constraints and opportunities in local institutions that affect democratic governance outcomes.
 We engage local dynamics such as patronage, corruption, and collective action to reduce obstacles to development goals.

 Palladium draws on a global team of gender and social inclusion (GESI) experts to lead innovative community approaches across all sectors.
 Through GESI, we develop and implement broad, comprehensive strategies to address socioeconomic inequities in culturally sensitive ways.
 Through project leadership and implementation, research and analysis, we maintain a repository of global best practices on gender integration and adapt our tools to local context for improved advocacy and decision making.
-We provide technical assistance to policymakers, governments and interagency groups to ensure that gender issues are integrated into policies, programmes, national budgets and evaluations.
+We provide technical assistance to policymakers, governments, and interagency groups to ensure that gender issues are integrated into policies, programs, national budgets and evaluations.

 We engage a range of stakeholders in our social inclusion and capacity development approaches, including women, youth, and indigenous populations as well as religious, ethnic, and sexual minorities.
 These leaders then become effective policy advocates, promoting community-level social and behaviour change.
-We also work to promote attitudinal and social behaviour change to help create sustainable enabling environments for excluded groups and to combat issues such as gender-based violence.
+We also work to promote attitudinal and social behaviour change to help create sustainable enabling environments for excluded groups, and to combat issues such as gender-based violence.